 Formally, given the origin A, destination B, POI query Q, mode choice M, and distance threshold δ in minutes, the task is to generate a route from A to B using M via one particular POI within a δ -neighborhood that is included in the answers to Q. In contrast to neighborhood routing the procedure applied within this case may vary depending on the size of the result set P of POIs obtained during a first (unrestricted) semantic search.
-For a small number of results, the procedure will continue with first computing a via route for each $P \in P$, i.e., a route from A to A to A followed by a route from A to A the A to A to
+For a small number of results, the procedure will continue with first computing a via route for each $P \in \mathbf{P}$, i.e., a route from A to P followed by a route from P to B, and then analogously to neighborhood routing, the obtained routes will be sorted and presented to the user.

-However, if the cardinality of P is too large, a pre-filtered semantic search will be applied:

-- (1) compute a few alternative routes R from A to B optimizing a defined criterion, e.g., shortest travel time; - (2) compute corridor C for R;
+However, if the cardinality of P is too large, a pre-filtered semantic search will be applied: (1) compute a few alternative routes R from A to B optimizing a defined criterion, e.g., shortest travel time;

-- (3) obtain a new result set P of POIs via a semantic search constrained by C, i.e., disregard POIs located outside of C; - (4) compute for each $P \in P$ a route consisting of two legs (from A to P and from P to B); - (5) sort the obtained set of routes and present it to the user.
+- (2) compute corridor C for R; - (3) obtain a new result set P of POIs via a semantic search constrained by C, i.e., disregard POIs located outside of C; - (4) compute for each $P \in \mathbf{P}$ a route consisting of two legs (from A to P and from P to B); - (5) sort the obtained set of routes and present it to the user.